 Set in the gun-slinging wild west, Desperados III sets you on a path for vengeance.
 In this real-time tactics stealth game, John Cooper and company will have to use their wits and unique skills as a team to track down and kill the notorious outlaw, Frank.
 Your cunning, as well as your patience, will be tested as you strategically take out one bandit after another, until your final showdown with the man himself.
 Steel your nerves, and un-holster that controller, cause I have two guns…one for each of ya.

-Desperados III opens with you controlling a young John Cooper in a tutorial style mission to get you acquainted with the game, when you are your ‘pa encounter Frank and his thugs.
+Desperados III opens with you controlling a young John Cooper in a tutorial style mission to get you acquainted with the game, when you and your ‘pa encounter Frank and his thugs.
 It’s no big mystery here, but your ‘pa doesn’t make it, giving you all the motivation you need to track down ‘ole Frank and give him what’s for.
 The plot-line doesn’t stray too far from that, and doesn’t really need to.
 Cut-scenes before and after missions keep the story moving with well voiced dialogue, while also giving you backstory on the members of your crew.
 Your party makeup also sticks fairly closely to the stereotypical western tropes.
 But that’s what you came here for, a western, and that’s what you get.

 Your vantage point on missions is from an overhead perspective.
 You can dolly the camera in fairly close to get a good view of the ensuing battles, or pan way out to take a more strategic approach when planning your moves.
 Essentially each mission tasks you with getting your crew through the map unseen, whether that be following a snaking train through the mountain tops, or crossing the swamps of the Louisiana Bayou.
 You’ll use environmental hazards as well as your skills to deal with foes, and move from one hiding place to the next in an effort to complete map objectives.